Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: The Proposed Model

-Based on the coarsely reconstructed video $\{\Xmat_b^{co}\}_{b=1}^B \in {\mathbb R}^{H \times W}$ from the backbone model, we {\em re-mask} each frame to enrich information about video SCI systems, \ie the measurement $\Ymat$ and other re-modulated frames ${\Xmat_t^{co}} \odot {\Mmat_t}$.
-This step aims to reuse the information that might be neglected or smoothed in the backbone models.} Recalling the mathematical model of video SCI in Eq.~\eqref{Eq:YXC}, we re-mask each frame by:
+Specifically, based on the initial predicted video $\{\Xmat_b^{Init}\}_{b=1}^B \in {\mathbb R}^{H \times W}$, we re-mask each frame to enrich information with the measurement $\Ymat$ and mask-aware re-modulated frames ${\Xmat_t^{Init}} \odot {\Mmat_t}$.
+This step aims to incorporate the complementary information that might be neglected or smoothed in the initial predictor.
+Recalling the mathematical model of video SCI in Eq.~\eqref{Eq:YXC}, we re-mask each frame by:

-where $\Xmat_b^{re}\in {\mathbb R}^{H \times W}$ denotes the $b^{th}$ re-modulated frame, acquired by dividing the summation of other masked frames from the measurement.
-Thus, in the re-masking operation of each frame, all the inputs of original system and the coarse video are incorporated to enrich its information, facilitating further feature extraction.
-After acquiring the re-masked frames $\{\Xmat_b^{re}\}_{b=1}^B$, we construct a 4-layer 3D CNN $\mathcal{F}_e$ to encode the data cube into high-dimensional features, as:
+where $\Xmat_b^{re}\in {\mathbb R}^{H \times W}$ denotes the $b^{th}$ re-masked frame, acquired by {subtracting} the summation of other masked frames from the measurement.
+Thus, in the re-masking operation of each frame, all the inputs of the original system and the initial video are incorporated to enrich its information, facilitating further feature extraction.
+Furthermore, the re-masking operation encourages the model to better capture dependencies between the masked position and unmasked context positions by recovering the masked features from the contextual information.

+With the re-masked frames $\{\Xmat_b^{re}\}_{b=1}^B$ as input, a 4-layer 3D convolution network $\mathcal{F}_e$ is constructed to encode the data cube into high-dimensional features, as:

 where $\Hmat \in {\mathbb R}^{H\times W \times B \times C}$ is a 4D tensor, $C$ is the channel dimension, and $B$ refers to the temporal dimension (the number of video frames).
-After the 3D CNN operated on re-masked video frames, the encoded feature of each frame is a 3D tensor, and the representation of each pixel at a single frame corresponds to a vector with the dimension of $ {\mathbb R}^C$.
+After the 3D convolution network, the encoded feature of each frame is a 3D tensor, {in which} the representation of each pixel at a single frame corresponds to a vector with the dimension of $ {\mathbb R}^C$.